 Gothenburg, or Göteborg, is the second largest city in Sweden.
 Situated on the west coast, the city is home to Volvo.
 In addition, it has two major universities.

-The average high is in Gothenburg in March is 5 Celsius, or 41 Fahrenheit.
+So how is the weather in Gothenburg in March?
+The average high temperature in Gothenburg in March is 5 Celsius, or 41 Fahrenheit.
 And the average low is minus 2 degrees Celsius, or 28 degrees Fahrenheit.